(Deuteronomy 14:22/Numbers 28:19–25)

-This study page is dedicated to the memory of Gad Eliahu ben David and Kochava–Eli Zucker
+And this study page is also dedicated to the memory cof Gad Eliahu ben David and Kochava–Eli Zucker